 Q: Will you have extra scores?

 A: YES!
-Thanks to a generous anonymous donation, we will have scores available to lend this year.
+Thanks to a generous anonymous donation, we have scores available to lend.

 Q: Which edition of Messiah will you be using?